AbdulrhmanSobhyAlsayed/UNO-GAME/README.md

 # UNO-GAME
-UNO game that applies the universal UNO game roles created using Javafx
+this is a simple UNO game that applies the univarsal UNO game roles. in this game there is just one player that plaies with the computers.